-There are two underlying charitable principles - protection of the environment and making the site available for exercise and recreation.
+WPCC's underlying charitable principles are - protection of the environment, making the site available for exercise and recreation, and other purposes.

 "And where it is expedient that the body of Conservators to be constituted as aforesaid be empowered to raise a competent revenue principally by means of rates (special levy) to be levied upon such property as will primarily benefited the operation of this Act."